-But here's the thing: it's unclear at the moment what this operating system is for, including what devices it might power.
-Here's everything we know so far about the project, which is currently going by the name Fuchsia.
+But here's the thing: it's unclear at the moment what this operating system is intended for, including what devices it might one day officially power.
+Here's everything we know so far about the project, which is going by the name Fuchsia.
 Keep checking back, however, as we plan to update this piece over time with the latest reports, rumours, leaked information, and, of course, any and all confirmations.

 - Google Pixel Buds review: More like Pixel Duds

 - Google Pixelbook vs Microsoft Surface Laptop: What's the difference?

 - Early beginnings of an all-new operating system